Skip to content

 White flowers of whorled milkweed (Asclepias verticillata) in a field.

-12. Green Comet Milkweed (Asclepias viridiflora)
+12. Green Comet Milkweed (Asclepias viridiflora), a Milkweed for Medium to Dry Soils

-Green Comet Milkweed (Asclepias viridiflora): This Michigan milkweed is native mostly to the south-central lower peninsula and scattered in the northwestern part of the lower peninsula (Kartesz 2015).
+Green Comet Milkweed (Asclepias viridiflora): Green comet milkweed is native mostly to the south-central lower peninsula and scattered in the northwestern part of the lower peninsula of Michigan (Kartesz 2015).
 The flowers, which bloom from June to August, begin as a green color but age to become yellow with a purple tinge.
 The habitat includes open areas such as meadows and field where there is full sun.
-It is hardy in zones 3-9.
-Seeds for green comet milkweed can be purchased at the McMullen House Bed & Breakfast Garden Shop.

 Plant of green comet milkweed (Asclepias viridiflora).

-Plant of Green Comet Milkweed with Flower Buds –Matt Lavin from Bozeman, Montana, USA, CC BY-SA 2.0, via Wikimedia Commons
+Green Comet Milkweed (Asclepias viridiflora) — Matt Lavin from Bozeman, Montana, USA, CC BY-SA 2.0, via Wikimedia Commons

-Greenish-white flowers of green comet milkweed (Asclepias viridiflora).
+Close-up of flowers of green comet milkweed (Asclepias viridiflora).

 Flowers of Green Comet Milkweed — Barnes Dr Thomas G, U.S. Fish and Wildlife Service, Public domain, via Wikimedia Commons